How to replace a text within a string with a different length of text.

-Usually to replace a text into a string you can use the "inspect replacing" statement.
-But, with this kind of approach, the original text and the new text must have the same length.
+Usually to replace a text in a string you use the "inspect replacing" statement.
+But with this kind of approach the original text and the new text must have the same length.

 To avoid this problem you can use the "C$REPLACE_ALL" routine.

-This routine uses the "regular expression" syntax in the search string and in the replace string
+This routine uses the regular expression syntax in both the search string and the replace string.

 call "C$REPLACE_ALL" using wrk-str